 An advanced breast cancer diagnosis is a shock, but what can make it more difficult is the lack of information and research available for patients and their loved ones.
-Many people quickly jump online to research the ins and outs of advanced breast cancer but have trouble finding reliable information, and connect with and share experiences.
+Many people quickly jump online to research the ins and outs of advanced breast cancer but have trouble finding reliable information, and connecting with and share experiences.

-Each person that takes the survey contributes to a better understanding of advanced breast cancer and can help others who are going through it feel less alone.
-Sharing experiences in the survey can reveal how similar each person’s journey with advanced breast cancer is, as well as the differences that make each journey unique.
+Each person who takes the In America survey contributes to a better understanding of advanced breast cancer as well as other health conditions.
+With better knowledge, we can help others who are navigating health challenges feel less alone.
+We hope to capture a full picture of all aspects of your health experiences and bring greater awareness to conditions that may be misunderstood.
+Sharing your experiences through the survey can reveal how similar each person’s journey is, as well as the differences that make each journey unique.

-Please note that you do not have to take the survey all at once.
+We do not require your name, address, or other personal information for you to participate.
+You also do not have to take the survey all at once.
 Feel free to bookmark the survey in your Internet browser and return when you are able.
-You will resume where you left off.
+You may continue where you left off.

 What happens after I take the survey?

 But that is not all.
-Throughout the year, we publish articles based on learnings from the survey.
-Each article published using responses from the survey contributes to the information available to those affected by advanced breast cancer and helps them connect with those who have walked the same path.
+Throughout the year, we publish articles and videos based on what we learned from the survey.
+We hope this survey-driven content contributes to the information available to those affected by advanced breast cancer and helps you all connect with others who walk the same path.